-Option

-Disable Language Leave this checkbox unselected to support VB.NET code generation.
+Option Action Disable Language Leave this checkbox unselected to support VB.NET code generation.
 Select this option to disable VB.NET code support.
-Options for Specifies the options used for the current the current user; these options apply to all models user that are accessed by the user.
+Options for the current user Specifies the options used for the current user; these options apply to all models that are accessed by the user.